AriaKillebrewBruehl/senior-thesis/thesis-blog.md

 ## *Basically a place where I will dump all my thoughts about the process and my feelings about thesis-life*

+## 10.27.2022

+**Isophote time!**

+Isophotes look pretty good!
+There are a few things that I fixed in order to fix things:
+1. Convert image back to RGB before writing it out, this made colors look good
+2. Perform a bilateral filter before running CIELab and quantization, this makes it so the segments are smoother.

 ## 10.26.2022

 **OKAY OKAY OKAY!!!!!
 I THINK I FIXED IT!!!
 I THINK ITS WORKING!!**